Spectral-Finance/spectral-polygon-id-schemas/README.md

 # spectral-polygon-id-schemas
-Spectral Schema for the creationg of Claims made through the PolygonID Issuer Node
+Spectral Schemas for the creation of Claims made through the PolygonID Issuer Node